 Name Description Pulses See above.
 A value of '0' effectively turns the generator off.
 Steps See above.
 The maximum number of steps is 32.
 Rotation See above.
 Rate The rate of the pattern, in terms of 24ppqn clocks.
 The special value '0' means that the pattern advances every time the FH-2 receives an external clock pulse.
-(This useful in order to create irregular rhythms.)
+(This is useful in order to create irregular rhythms.)
 Gate Length Gate length - the gate on time as a fraction of the clock rate.
 64 is a 50% gate length.
 0 is a special value and means a fixed length trigger pulse, unrelated to the clock rate.
 Accent Rate The accent rate, in terms of 24ppqn clocks, or zero for off (no accents).
+Reset Sets a number of quarter notes after which the pattern will automatically reset to step 1.
+This function is disabled if the reset value is set to zero.